-AMES Australia’s model for the CSP involves costs at five different stages throughout the process.
+AMES Australia’s model for the CSP involves costs at different stages throughout the process.

 The costs consist of:

 - AMES Australia’s administration fees – payable to AMES Australia;

 - Visa Application Charges (VAC) – payable to the Department of Home Affairs (via AMES);

 - Humanitarian Settlement Program fees – payable to the relevant HSP Provider (via AMES);

 - Medical checks – payable to the health service provider in the applicant’s country of residence;